 The UMBC Police Department publishes this report to inform the UMBC community about campus security policies, initiatives to prevent and respond to crime and emergencies, and the occurrence of crime on campus.
-This report complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and uses information maintained by Residential Life, Student Conduct and Community Standards, and information provided by Campus Security Authorities (CSAs) and local law enforcement agencies.
+This report complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and uses information maintained by the Office of Equity and Civil Rights, Residential Life, Student Conduct and Community Standards, and information provided by Campus Security Authorities (CSAs) and local law enforcement agencies.
 Each of these entities provides updated policy information and/or crime data.

 This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings, and on property owned, leased, or controlled by UMBC.
-This report also includes institutional policies concerning campus security, such as policies regarding sexual assault, alcohol, and other drugs.
+This report also includes policies concerning campus security, such as policies regarding sexual assault, alcohol, and other drugs.

-By October 1 of each year, the University distributes a notice of the availability of this Annual Security Report to every member of the University community.
+By October 1 of each year, UMBC distributes a notice of the availability of this Annual Security Report to all current students and employees.
 Anyone, including prospective students and employees, may obtain a paper copy of this report by visiting the UMBC Police Department or emailing police@umbc.edu.
-The Daily Crime Log may be accessed at police.umbc.edu/crime for reports of all alleged criminal incidents.